BartJagodzinski/geneticAlgorithm/README.md

-Genetic algorithm for finding the maximum of the functions of two variables
+This repository contains an implementation of a Genetic Algorithm for finding the maximum of functions of two variables.
+It uses a population-based approach to search for the optimal solution, combining and mutating solutions from the current population to generate new solutions.